The Hike To The Grand Teton's Lower Saddle

 Click to Enlarge

 The Lupine Meadows trailhead is just south of Jenny Lake.
 The trail into Garnet Canyon is well maintained for 4.1 miles.
 Beyond there, the trail only sees occasional maintenance to Spalding Falls.
 Above the Falls, it's mostly an unmaintained trail.
-There is some scrambling through boulders and the trail has various spurs that may confuse less prepared hikers.
-It's usually easy to follow others to the Lower Saddle during the summer if you don't know the route.
-Some get lost.
+There's some scrambling through boulders and the trail has various spurs that may confuse less prepared hikers.
+CalTopo has a topo map of trails inside Garnet Canyon as do many other mapping portals.

 ~ Some GTNP Facts ~